Pre-Class Readings and Videos

 Notice that the values of the categorical variable, Smoking, have been coded as the numbers 0 or 1.
 It is quite common to code the values of a categorical variable as numbers, but you should remember that these are just codes (often called dummy codes).
 They have no arithmetic meaning (i.e., it does not make sense to add, subtract, multiply, divide, or compare the magnitude of such values.)
 A unique identifier is a variable that is meant to distinctively define each of the individuals or observations in your data set.
 Examples might include serial numbers (for data on a particular product), social security numbers (for data on individual persons), or random numbers (generated for any type of observations).
 Every data set should have a variable that uniquely identifies the observations.
 In this example, the patient number (1 through 75) is a unique identifier.

-After reviewing the material above, take Quiz 1 in moodle (optional).
-The reading quizzes do not count towards your grade, but will help you to assess your understanding of some of the conceptual content.
+After reviewing the material above, take Quiz 1 in Moodle.
+The reading quizzes will help you to assess your understanding of some of the conceptual content.

 During Class Tasks